So you’ve decided it’s time to start running?

 - Now, run for longer.
 Once you’re comfortable holding a one minute jog, let’s take it up a notch.
 We’ll still have you warm up for 10 minutes of walking, but when you jog, try going for a minute and a half.
 If this seems easy, go for 2 minutes!
 Alternate to a slower walk whenever you need to catch your breath.

 - Before you know it, you will be a runner.
 As you expand your jogging time, lower the amount of time you walk.
 At this point, you’re basically running with some short walking breaks.
 Which is fine!
 This is how people start to run and many continue to alternate between walking and jogging forever.
-Even if you get to the point of running marathons, there’s nothing wrong with taking some walking breaks.
+Even if you get to the point of running races, there’s nothing wrong with taking some walking breaks.
 You do you.